Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Get the formal agreement in writing

-Step 3: Implement & Monitor (Ongoing)
+Step 3: Implement and Monitor (Ongoing)

 - Confirm start date with HR